 Malheur National Wildlife Refuge

-A little rain, some sun, cool and cloudy, but no bugs was the weather characteristic of the
+Rain, some sun, cool and cloudy was the weather pattern of our five-day trip to

-Friday and Saturday were spent birding and seeing and listening to the sights and sounds of Malheur,
+Thursday and Friday were spent birding and seeing and listening to the sights and sounds

-our way to Paisley for dinner and camping along the Chewaucan River.
+of Hart Lake; on to Paisley for dinner and camping along the Chewaucum River.

-Monday morning we toured the Summer Lake Refuge where we had excellent sightings of Black-necked
+Sunday morning we toured Summer Lake Refuge with an excellent sighting of a family of

-Enjoying this trip were Michael Allender, Jane Hackett, Sylvia Harvey, Joe Lowry, Chuck Mitchell,
+Enjoying this trip were Jane Hackett, Sylvia Harvey, Joe Lowry, Sig Otto, Nola Shurtleff,

 Gene Thaxton and leader Glenn Meares.